aduial/eldamo-relationaldb/README.md

 # eldamo-relationaldb

-# update for version 0.2
+# update for version 0.2.1
 This release is compatible with eldamo v.
 0.5.5

 Description of the files:

-- eldamo-diagram.png: an updated diagram of version 0.2 the database table structure
+- eldamo-diagram.png: an updated diagram of version 0.2.1 the database table structure
+- changed from 0.2: changed the name of the 'to-form_id' column in RULESEQUENCE to stage_form_id'
 - eldamo.pl: the Perl script used to parse the eldamo.xml data with.
 This script is much better than the previous one; it will parse the XML file and can write all SQL data scripts in one pass.
 The XML filename is still hard-coded in the script but can be easily changed.
 The script uses, and if necessary, creates a directory called 'output' in the current directory and will write the SQL files in there.
 If the directory and files already exist they will be overwritten.
 ### - NOTE If you want to run this script on a newly downloaded eldamo data xml file you will have to manually carry out one small edit: `<language-cat ... > ... </language-cat>` in the XML needs to be changed into `<language ...> ... </language>`